Thursday, 13 December 2012

 2 tbsp water

 In a big bowl, weigh out the flour, ginger, cocoa, cinnamon, cloves, pepper, bicarb and sea salt.
 Use a whisk to stir until the spices are evenly distributed.
 In a mixer, beat the butter until it is soft and creamy.
 Add the sugar and cream until smooth and fluffy.
 Beat the egg lightly then add half to the bowl.
 Scrape down then beat until combined.
 Add the other half of the egg and beat again.
 Scrape down again and add the treacle and golden syrup (I took the bowl off the mixer and placed it on the scales, then weighed in the syrups - much less mess).
 Beat until uniform and scrape down.
-Add the flour mixture and turn the mixer onto its lowest setting until the mixture comes together.
+Add the flour mixture and turn the mixer onto its lowest setting until the mixture comes together (a tea towel over the top can help keep the flour in the bowl).
 Scrape the dough onto a sheet of cling film then wrap tightly and chill overnight.

 Preheat the oven to 180C/350F.
 Take half the dough and roll it out on a well floured surface to a thickness of about a cm.
 Dust the surface of the dough and the inside of the mould with flour.
 Place the mould on the dough then press very hard (I stood on a stool to get my body weight behind it).
 It can help to press the bottom, then middle, then top (or any other series of sections).
 Carefully lift the mould off the dough.
 If it hasn't printed all of the details, put the mould back down and press harder.
 If it rips as you pull it up, place another bit of dough over the rip, dust with flour and print again.
 Slide a palette knife under the print then use a knife to cut it out.
 Transfer to a sheet.
 Repeat until you've finished the dough, re-rolling as needed.
 You can very gently dust excess flour off the prints with a soft pastry brush if needed.